brentReno/30dayChallenge_learn_react/readme.md

 Day 5- Set home as Index Route, require Raven-js and config for use with Sentry

+Day 6- Took reactprogram quiz's.
+Read up on stateless function components, and prop types, in preparation for tomorrow's learning.

 Things to remember
 -------------------
   * Npm Install react and react-dom